nilostolte/nilostolte/README.md

 ### Google did it: Dart and Flutter

-Not everybody ignored all the vector graphics advantages in GUI contruction. **Google** didn't.
+Not everybody ignored all the vector graphics advantages in GUI construction. **Google** didn't.
 That's the reason Google created **Flutter** and the language **Dart**.
 Dart can be seen as an enhanced revamped version of a vector graphics programming language and Flutter is cross-platform application development framework.
 Dart and Flutter seem to be the solution for constructing GUIs and GUI-based applications.
 Despite its growing popularity, **Dart and Flutter have caveats**.